cbib/DIMet/README.md

 ### Configuration files

-There are three types of configuration files, all of them in yaml format:
+As it is shown in the folder structure above, there are three types of configuration files, all of them in yaml format:

 1. `dataset configuration` files:  provide the quantifications and metadata file names that are themselves present in the `data` directory.